tromey/el-compilador/README.md

 ## To-Do

 There are any number of bugs.
 There are some notes about them in various files.

-The C back end is incomplete.
-The Emacs core doesn't have the primitives needed to implement some of the special calls the compiler generates, like `:elcomp-specbind`.
+Some are filed in the github issues.

 The into-SSA pass is written in the stupidest possible way.
 Making this smarter would be nice.